 Driving through water carelessly could be extremely dangerous.
 Go too fast, and the bough wave you cause could drench other road users, while the water could find its way into the engine bay.
 If it then finds its way into the air intake and is ingested by the engine itself, the pistons won't be able to compress the water, causing what's known as hydrolock and engine failure.

 And be sure to avoid crossing fast-flowing flood water.
 If you don't know its depth, you could see your car being lifted and carried away downstream before you even know it.

 If you need to cross a flooded road, the first thing you should do is approach it in the middle of the road.
 UK roads are crowned - the highest part is the middle, with the sides set lower to allow rain water to drain off - so the middle of the road will be the shallowest section of the flooded area.
 Approach at a low speed, but be sure to maintain your speed and continue through without stopping.

 When the flood is severe and you're in a queue of cars, then it's best for each car to pass through one-by-one: the last thing rescue services need is to have to reach more than one car in a flooded area.
 Doing this will also give you a better idea of whether it's safe for you to cross the flooded area in your car.
 Once you've passed through the water, always try your brakes.
 This will help wipe water from their surfaces, so that they are back to normal operation when you need them.

 If your car becomes stuck in deep water, don't attempt to restart the engine or you'll risk turning a big repair bill into a huge one that could write your car off.
 Wait for the car to dry out and get a professional inspection before trying to drive it.

-What are your top tips for driving in winter weather?
+What are your top tips for driving in wet weather?
 Let us know in the comments section below...

 Winter driving special